abhi9bakshi/scorm-hands-on/readme.md

 **Line 14 - Line 21**

-For each question, the function **Question** is invoved, which creates new Question objects.
+For each question, the function **Question** is invoked, which creates new Question objects.
 So, when all _questions.js_ files are done processing, you get an array of questions whose each index is accessible by **Questions** array.